xnuinside/simple-ddl-parser/README.md

 However, in process of adding support for new statements & features I see that output can be structured more optimal way and I hope to release version `1.0.*` with more struct output result.
 But, it will not be soon, first of all, I want to add support for so much statements as I can.
 So I don't think make sense to expect version 1.0.* before, for example, version `0.26.0` :)

 ### How does it work?

-Parser tested on different DDLs for PostgreSQL & Hive.
+Parser tested on different DDLs mostly for PostgreSQL & Hive.
 But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, etc.).
 You can check dialects sections after `Supported Statements` section to get more information that statements from dialects already supported by parser.

+### Feel free to open Issue with DDL sample
 **If you need some statement, that not supported by parser yet**: please provide DDL example & information about that is it SQL dialect or DB.

 Types that are used in your DB does not matter, so parser must also work successfuly to any DDL for SQL DB.
 Parser is NOT case sensitive, it did not expect that all queries will be in upper case or lower case.
 So you can write statements like this: